google/rappor/apps/README.md

     ...
     Listening on http://0.0.0.0.:6789

-Then visit http://localhost:6789/ in your browser.
+Visit http://localhost:6789/ in your browser.

 This code has been tested on Ubuntu Linux, but should work on other platforms that Shiny supports.